For more information about our hunting safaris, don’t hesitate to reach out and contact us!

 Kudu in the Kalahari Region

-Our father, Hendrik, put up a high fence around Uitspan Ranch in the early years after 1980.
-This was an excellent way of conservation of kudu in the Kalahari.
+Our father, Hendrik, erected a tall fence around the huge terrritory of Uitspan Ranch in the early years following 1980.
+This proved to be an effective method for the conservation of kudus in the Kalahari since they were better protected against predators and droughts.

 Kudu Hunting NamibiaGreater Kudu on Uitspan Ranch... one of Namibia's most famous species.